Have Questions?

 740-484-4141

-Crossroads Counseling Services Inc is dedicated to assisting anyone with an alcohol or drug abuse problem in the Belmont area find full recovery.
+Crossroads Counseling Services Inc is dedicated to assisting anyone with an alcohol or drug abuse problem in the Belmont, OH. area find full recovery.
 It offers several programs - such as long term addiction treatment facilities, detox centers, outpatient day treatment, short term drug rehab facilities, inpatient treatment programs and others - in line with its philosophy of the addiction treatment and rehabilitation modalities that work in recovery.
 This alcohol and drug treatment program also believes that clients require individual treatment and care to be able to maintain their sobriety.

 As such, Crossroads Counseling Services Inc has specialized in dual diagnosis drug rehab, contingency management/motivational incentive, individual psychotherapy, group therapy, cognitive/behavior therapy, cognitive/behavior therapy and more.
 Similarly, it accepts clients who are suicide prevention services, aftercare/continuing care, residential beds for client's children, seniors or older adults, persons with serious mental illness, child care for clients children, and others.
 This alcohol and drug rehabilitation program uses care modalities that can help clients to maintain sobriety from the substances abused in the past.